samuel-hunter/parsnip/README.md

   I'll feel confident enough in this when I create my own decoder on-top of this library.
 - Robustness.
   I've targeted at least 95% coverage reported by `sb-cover` while developing this API, to limit erroneous behavior stemming from edge cases.
-  After reworking the internal API, this dropped to ~80%.
   Every release includes a code coverage report, and every push to the repository triggers an automated system test.
 - Development Speed.
   Something similar to the example json decoder can be reasonably written within an afternoon.